Sparse Reconstruction with Compressed Sensing

 If the matrix satisfies the RIP condition of order and the constant , there are two distinct -sparse vectors in .
 When they are equal, the restricted isometry property holds.
 If is a -order RIP matrix, it means that no two -sparse vectors are mapped to the same measurement vector by .
 In other words, when working with sparse vectors, the RIP ensures that the columns of are nearly orthonormal.
 Furthermore, is an approximately norm-preserving function, which means that it preserves its distance when mapping for -sparse signals for all or more as approaches zero.
 Candes, Romberg, and Tao proved that if is -sparse, and satisfies the RIP of order with RIP-constant , then gives a unique sparse solution.
 The convex optimization problem is the same as the solution to the program and can solve by the Linear Program .
 Hence, the reconstruction problem is as followed which can be solved by basis pursuit .

 Theory and Algorithmic Discussions

 Two main things need to be considered when recovering

 - (1) The design of the sensing matrix

 - (2) The recovery algorithm

 The recovery algorithm often refers to the measurement of quantities that are appropriate to the measurement matrix (sensing matrix), i.e., the coherence.
+A small coherence implies the RIP condition with high probability.
 In general, the performance of the recovery algorithm gets better if the coherence is getting smaller.
 It means the columns of the matrices that have medium size are well-conditioned (governed).